lombana-camilo/fav-movies/README.md

 ### `Firebase`

-The firebase database *Firestore* served as the backend for this project.
+The firebase database *Firestore* served as the back-end for this project.
 The user information and their favorite movies get stored here

 ## Current Progress